arangodb/docs/3.8/appendix-deprecated.md

   `journalSize` and `path` are only used with MMFiles and are thus also deprecated.
 They are completely ignored when specified in requests.

+- **Export API**:
+  The [export REST API](http/export.html) is deprecated and will be removed in a future version.
+Instead of using this API, please use an AQL streaming cursor to dump the contents of a collection.

 - **Simple Queries**: Idiomatic interface in arangosh to perform trivial queries.
   They are superseded by [AQL queries](aql/index.html), which can also be run in arangosh.
 AQL is a language on its own and way more powerful than